- When can the examination be taken?

 What calculators can be used in the AS & A Level examinations?

 It is expected that candidates will have a calculator with standard ‘scientific’ functions for use in the examination.
-Computers, and calculators capable of algebraic manipulation, are not permitted.
+Computers, and calculators capable of algebraic manipulation or with graphing capabilities, are not permitted.
 Calculators must satisfy the regulations found in the Cambridge Handbook available here.